wa5znu/pi-py-crt/README.md

 # Pi Py CRT

 Prints Pi on a Rasperry Pi for use with a CRT.

-Pi is in hex, sing the BBP algorithm implementation in Python from https://literateprograms.org/pi_with_the_bbp_formula__python_.html
+Pi is in hex, using the
+BBP algorithm implementation in Python from https://literateprograms.org/pi_with_the_bbp_formula__python_.html

 ## Sample Image